John Abraham (American football)

-John Antonio Abraham (born May 6, 1978) is a former American football defensive end and outside linebacker who played 15 seasons in the National Football League (NFL).
-He played college football at South Carolina, and was drafted by the New York Jets in the first round of the 2000 NFL Draft.
+John Antonio Nettles-Abraham (born May 6, 1978) is an American former professional football player who was a defensive end and linebacker for 15 seasons in the National Football League (NFL).
+He played college football for the South Carolina Gamecocks, and was selected by the New York Jets in the first round of the 2000 NFL draft.
 Abraham also played for the Atlanta Falcons and Arizona Cardinals.
+A three-time first-team All-Pro and five-time selection for the Pro Bowl, Abraham is often regarded as one of the greatest defensive ends of the 2000s, and universally cited as one of the greatest defensive linemen in the history of the New York Jets.

-Early years
+Early life

 Abraham was born in Timmonsville, South Carolina.
-In his high school years at Lamar High School in Lamar, South Carolina, he was primarily an athlete in the track program, where he set the current South Carolina record for the 200-meter dash, at 22.6 seconds, and ran the 100 meters in 11.26 seconds.
+For most of his youth, he was called Tony; he didn't know his first name was John until one of his teachers at Lamar High School in Lamar, South Carolina started calling him John because there was another Tony in his class.
+At Lamar High, he made a name for himself in track, where he set the current South Carolina record for the 200-meter dash, at 22.6 seconds, and ran the 100-meter dash in 11.26 seconds.
 He also competed in the throwing events, recording top-throws of 13.61 meters in the shot put and 43.05 meters in the discus.
-He played organized football for the first time as a senior in high school.
+He also played basketball.

 College career

-While Abraham played just one season of high school football, he was nonetheless recruited to play for coach Brad Scott's South Carolina Gamecocks football team at the University of South Carolina.
-While he was a Gamecock, he amassed 23.5 quarterback sacks, ranking second on South Carolina's career list, and was a first-team All-Southeastern Conference (SEC) selection.
+Abraham's mother was reluctant to let him play organized football, only relenting in his senior year.
+Despite this, he showed enough promise that he was recruited by both Clemson and South Carolina.
+He ultimately chose to play for South Carolina under head coach Brad Scott.
+While he was a Gamecock, he amassed 23.5 quarterback sacks, ranking second on South Carolina's career list, and was a second-team All-Southeastern Conference (SEC) selection.
+He rose to prominence even as the Gamecocks were one of the worst teams in college football during his junior and senior years; they went 1-10 in 1998 and 0-11 in 1999.